ICEorz/filmdatabasesystem/README.md

 - Search can be precise search, partial search and fuzzy search

--The corresponding type can be selected in the type option of the navigation bar
+- The corresponding type can be selected in the type option of the navigation bar

 - In the leaderboard option in the navigation bar, you can view the click through leaderboard and scoring leaderboard